slumpbuster/BankingApp/README.md

 - Once the command completes successfully, run npm run start
 - Your browser will open to the default application page
 2) Standalone
+- Need to have a firebase account and setup both Auth and Storage and add config info in .env
-- Once the command completes successfully, run http-server -c-1
+- Once the command completes successfully, run node index.js
-- Open your browser of choice and browse to http://127.0.0.1:8080/
+- Open your browser of choice and browse to http://127.0.0.1:3000/

 ## How to Run
 - When the page is loaded in your browser, you will notice the Home/Welcome Page